checkly/docs.checklyhq.com/site/content/docs/terraform-provider/testing-scripts-locally.md

 }
 ```

-In order to have the script work both locally and on Checkly without changes, make sure your script is wrapped in a function:
+In order to have the script work both locally and on Checkly without changes, make sure your script is wrapped in an async function:

 ```javascript
 async function run () {